Tony Podesta: Investigation

 In 2017, Tony Podesta came under scrutiny for failing to disclose the extent of his political work for a Ukrainian group tied to both adviser Paul Manafort and to the pro-Russian Ukrainian President Viktor Yanukovych in 2012.

 Timeline of events

 In April 2017, the Podesta Group retroactively filed new lobbying reports with the Justice Department that revealed more about its work for the European Centre for a Modern Ukraine (ECMU), a center founded by three senior members of the pro-Russia Party of Regions.

-On October 23, 2017, Tony Podesta was reportedly facing criminal inquiry in Robert Mueller's investigation regarding this lobbying campaign which ran between 2012 and 2014.
+On October 23, 2017, Podesta was reportedly facing criminal inquiry in Robert Mueller's investigation regarding this lobbying campaign which ran between 2012 and 2014.

-On October 30, 2017, Tony Podesta announced that he would leave the Podesta Group.
+On October 30, 2017, Podesta announced that he would leave the Podesta Group.

-On July 31, 2018, it was reported that Democratic lobbyist Tony Podesta was referred by special counsel Robert Mueller to federal prosecutors for investigation in New York.
+On July 31, 2018, it was reported that Podesta was referred by special counsel Robert Mueller to federal prosecutors for investigation in New York.

 On September 24, 2019, the Department of Justice concluded the probe of Tony Podesta with no charges.